Organizations & Social Change Track - PhD

 How will my learning experience impact organizations, society, and future global challenges?

-- Apply theoretical frameworks to understand business practices, as well as their economic, social, environmental, and political impacts;
+- Apply theoretical frameworks to understand business practices, as well as their economic, social, cultural, environmental, and political impacts;

 - Conduct qualitative and quantitative research;